 PRIs are strategic investments, beyond grants, made by the Foundation for the specific objective of furthering the Foundation's charitable purpose.
 The production of income is not the primary driver of a PRI.
-The Foundation entered into eleven new PRI investments in 2023 and 2022.
+The Foundation entered into sixteen new PRI investments in 2024 and eleven in 2023.
 The PRI portfolio includes loans to support the growth of key partners or institutions, equity investments to promote innovation and scale, and guarantees to address structural challenges within markets.